Trial Balance

 Plus, they’re useful for auditors who need to understand which accounts to scrutinise during an audit to ensure the financial statements are accurate.

-A trial balance document provides a comprehensive overview of an entity’s financial transactions over a specific period.
-It includes a list of all the accounts from the general ledger, which is the main record of financial transactions.
+A trial balance document includes a list of all the accounts from the general ledger, which is the main record of financial transactions.
 The trial balance has two columns: one for debits and one for credits.
+Here’s what is included in a trial balance:

-Credits and debits to each account from transactions during the accounting period
+Credits and debits to each account

 This section details all the transactions that occurred within the specified timeframe.
 It shows whether money was added (credited) or subtracted (debited) from each account.

-The associated account names
+The account names

 Each account mentioned in the trial balance is labelled with its name, helping to identify the type of transaction it represents.
 For instance, accounts might include Cash, Accounts Receivable, Inventory, and so on.

-The associated account numbers
+The account numbers

 Alongside the account names, there are usually corresponding numbers.
 These account numbers provide a standardised way to reference and organise the accounts, making it easier to locate specific information.